What Are NoSQL Databases and Why Enterprises Rely on NoSQL?

 The business shift to digitization and customer experience has ushered enterprises into the digital revolution era.
-At the heart of the revolution are cloud technologies, mobile apps, big data applications, social and communication platforms, etc. Running and maintaining modern applications has created a new set of technology requirements that can accommodate unprecedented scalability, speed, and data variability.
+At the heart of the revolution are cloud technologies, mobile apps, big data applications, social and communication platforms, machine learning, and artificial intelligence.
+Running and maintaining modern applications has created a new set of technology requirements that can accommodate unprecedented scalability, speed, and data variability.
 Relational databases cannot meet growing requirements, and enterprises are turning to NoSQL (Not Only SQL) database (DB) technology designed for distributed data stores for huge-scale data needs.

-NoSQL encompasses a wide range of database technologies that can store structured, semi- and unstructured data.
-NoSQL is widely recognized for its functionality, agility, ease of development, performance at scale, and flexible schemas for building hi-tech applications.
+NoSQL encompasses a wide range of database technologies that can store structured, semi-structured, and unstructured data.
+One of the key enterprise NoSQL features includes the ability to handle large volumes of data with high performance while maintaining flexibility in schema design.
+This makes NoSQL databases indispensable for building hi-tech applications.

+But who uses NoSQL databases?
 Consider just a few examples of global businesses that are deploying NoSQL for their applications.
-From Twitter, Facebook, and Google, to Tesco, Ryanair, Marriott, Gannett, and other big and small enterprises, which accumulate Terabits of data every single day and use NoSQL for their Big data and real-time web apps.
+From Twitter, Facebook, and Google, to Tesco, Ryanair, Marriott, Gannett, and other big and small enterprises, which accumulate terabytes of data every single day and rely on enterprise NoSQL databases for their big data and real-time web apps.
+These are prime examples of companies that use NoSQL databases to power their operations, enabling agility and scalability for dynamic, data-heavy applications.

 What are NoSQL Databases?